SwingGuy1024/GUIProjects/README.md

 # GUIProjects
 Miscellaneous GUI projects, mostly for fun or specialty use in software development.
 Each project builds to a Mac executible and an executable jar file.
+### (Icon Notes)
+Icons may be converted at AnyConv.com, or using the Graphics Converter.
+The Converter file types are listed alphabetically, but you won't find the .icns files under I, but under Apple.

 ## Amazing
 My friend Wolf McNalley introduced me to Labyrinths, like the on drawn on the floor of the Cathedral at Chartes.
 That labyrinth has four axes, and Wolf showed